nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, macOS.
 * **Patient Record**: A collection of patient's personal and medical information.
 This includes, but is not limited to, name, contact number, email, address, allergies, injuries sustained.
 * **Appointment**: A scheduled session between the healthcare provider and patient for medical consultation or treatment.
-This is marked in the AddressBook by the time, date and patient.
+This is marked in Health Connect by the time, date and patient.
 * **Schedule**: A list of all patients' whose appointments is on a specific date.
 * **Tag**: A label applied to a patient record, used to categorise and highlight specific medical information, such as priority.
 * **Medical History**: Documentation of patient's past illnesses, treatments, surgeries and other medical related information.